UBCCM/Front-End-Design-Checklist/README.md

 ![Delivery files](/images/delivery-files.png)

-* [ ] For all websites, the web designer needs to provide at least **2 PSD** (mobile, desktop and eventually tablet) or at least **1 Sketch file** which needs to be delivered with the dimension below (if you have Photoshop CC 2015 and above, I recommend using artboards).
+* [ ] For all websites, the web designer needs to provide at least **2 PSD or AI** (mobile, desktop and eventually tablet) or at least **1 Sketch file** which needs to be delivered with the dimension below (if you have Photoshop CC 2015 and above, I recommend using artboards).

 	> ℹ️ Some web designers could eventually create multiple PSD corresponding to each components used and import them in a single PSD as “smart layer”.
 In that case, you’ll have multiple PSD linked to one or two files.
 In the case of Sketch, since the **libraries** exist since version 47, it is possible to link multiples files with symbols ……..